From the Archives: Time for Some Perspective

 It's the Little Things

-By becoming present and receptive to the subtle and small, life is suddenly no longer a freeway race from birth to death; instead, it becomes a backroad exploration with multiple stops to take in the sights.
+By becoming present and receptive to the subtle and small, life becomes a backroad exploration with multiple stops to take in the sights.

 The Light of Kindness